wradlib/wradlib/docs/notebooks/attenuation/pia.md

 ## 2. Harrison

-[Harrison et al., 2000](https://docs.wradlib.org/en/latest/bibliography.html#harrison2000) suggested to simply cap PIA in case it would cause a correction of rainfall intensity by more than a factor of two.
+{cite}`Harrison2000` suggested to simply cap PIA in case it would cause a correction of rainfall intensity by more than a factor of two.
 Depending on the parameters of the Z(R) relationship, that would correpond to PIA values between 4 and 5 dB (4.8 dB if we assume exponent b=1.6).

 One way to implement this approach would be the following: